proggga/ham_radio_exam/zettelkasten/International Organisations.md

 ## 4. HAREC
 **Harmonised Amateur Radio Examination Certificate.**
 *   The standard for the "Full" license exam.
-*   Passing the F-exam in the Netherlands grants a HAREC certificate, recognized in many other countries for issuing a license.
+*   Passing the F-exam in the [[Operating Rules (Netherlands)|Netherlands]] grants a HAREC certificate, recognized in many other countries for issuing a license.